 - Died October 25, 1927 in Washington, DC USA

 Tom Brown is one of the few major leaguers who have scored 1,500 runs who is not in the Hall of Fame.
 His career lasted 17 years in the 19th century, and he also managed a couple of years and was an umpire for over 300 games, from 1898, when he worked his first National League games, until 1907, when he was in the American League.
 He was a good hitter during his years in the American Association, but not as impressive in the National League or the Players League.
 As a base stealer, he ranks # 13 on the all-time list with 657 stolen bases.

 In 1891, he scored 177 runs, tied for second on the all-time list for most runs scored in a single season.
 At the time it was the highest total, although it was broken three years later by Billy Hamilton.
 The previous record had been set by Tip O'Neill, with 167 scored in 1887.

 The similarity scores method shows mostly old-time players as comparisons, but there are two relatively recent players on the list - Willie Wilson and Brett Butler.
-Brown was the last non-Hall of Famer to hold the career strikeout record.
-In 1895, he broke John Morrill's record of 656.
+In 1895, Brown broke John Morrill's career strikeout record of 656.
 Brown retired in 1898, leaving the record at 708.
 This record lasted until 1912, when Jimmy Sheckard took it: it has subsequently passed to Babe Ruth, Mickey Mantle, Willie Stargell and currently Reggie Jackson.

 - 2-time League At-Bats Leader (1891/AA & 1892/NL)